 The National Maritime Museum, Queen's House, Cutty Sark and the Royal Observatory are all a quick, easy journey from central London, and then within easy walking distance of each other.

 All our museums are also close to Greenwich's historic town centre, as well as to other key attractions such as the Old Royal Naval College and beautiful Greenwich Park.
 The Prince Philip Maritime Collections Centre is a short journey away in nearby Kidbrooke.

 The nearest rail stations are Greenwich and Maze Hill.
-Direct trains run to these stations from London Cannon Street.
+Direct trains run to these stations from London Cannon Street and London Bridge.